Azure-Samples/MachineLearningSamples-BiomedicalEntityExtraction/Code/01_Data_Acquisition_and_Understanding/ReadMe.md

         #!/usr/bin/env bash
         /usr/bin/anaconda/bin/conda install unidecode

-- The egg file needed to run the Pubmed Parser is also included in the repository.
+- The egg file needed to run the Pubmed Parser is also included in the repository. **AT** I DO NOT SEE THIS .EGG FILE IN THE REPO